Trellon/fontography/README.md

     <th>Description</th>
   </tr>
   <tr>
-    <th>$fonto-engine</th>
+    <td>$fonto-engine</td>
-    <th>Sets the engine.
+    <td>Sets the engine.
 Tells fontography to use sass-maps or extend statements for generating the maps.
 Valid values are 'maps' and 'extend.'
-Defaults to 'extend.'</th>
+Defaults to 'extend.'</td>
   </tr>
 </table>